LizenzFass78851/wsusofflineupdatepacks/README.md

 > [!NOTE]
 > - The ISOs published there are split into 1.9 GB files each.
 >   - Put these back together under Linux using the cut command.
->   - On Windows this is possible with 7zip, but the files that follow with .aa .ab and so on can be renamed to .001 .002 and so on.
+>   - On Windows this is possible with 7zip.
 > - To install Windows updates via the wsusoffline package, the antivirus program must be deactivated. **it is false positive**
 > - This automation uses the source code from akar@wsusoffline on [gitlab](https://gitlab.com/wsusoffline/wsusoffline) and this repository contains the already compiled program files for wsusoffline so that the automation can provide these packages for the above-mentioned systems